varshabhat42/unified-dev-assistant/README.md

 An AI-powered tool that automatically analyzes GitHub pull requests and local codebases, performing the following actions:

+-   Efficient Github Interaction (Read PR data such as old and new files, post comments onto Github)
 -   Review Pull Requests
 -   Summarize code changes in a PR in a clear and concise format.
 -   Flag risky or complex changes for human review.